 The self-diagnosis has two modes and can be switched to another mode by grounding the self-diagnosis terminal.

 User Mode -

-The ECU connected FI indicator light goes on when DFI system and ignition system and ignition system parts are faulty.
+The ECU connected orange FI warning indicator light goes on when DFI system and ignition system and ignition system parts are faulty.
 In case of serious troubles, the ECU stops the injection/ignition operation.

 Dealer Mode -